 In more severe cases, medical treatment may be required.
 If the reaction is severe enough to cause swelling of the face, tongue or throat, a true alcohol allergy may be present, which can be life-threatening.
 A reaction like this requires immediate medical attention in order to keep a person’s airway open.

 Have more questions about alcohol use?
 Interested in other alcohol-related topics?
-The Recovery Village offers resources for people to learn more about alcohol, as well as comprehensive treatment programs for alcohol use disorders.
+The Recovery Village offers resources for people to learn more about alcohol abuse and alcohol use disorders, as well as comprehensive alcohol rehab treatment programs.

-Lee, Haeok.
+Lee, Haeok; Kim, Sun; You, Kwang Soo; Park, Wanju; Yang, Jin Hyang; Kim, Minjin; Hayman, Laura.
 “Asian Flushing: Genetic and Sociocultural Factors of Alcoholism Among East Asians.”
-Gastroenterology Nursing, 2014.
-Accessed March 14, 2019.
+Gastroenterology Nursing, September/October 2014.
+Accessed June 16, 2020.